The Sims 3 expansion packs: World Adventures

 The Sims 3: World Adventures is the first expansion pack for The Sims 3, announced on August 3, 2009, and released in North America on November 18, 2009.

 The pack focuses on traveling to various areas in a manner similar to previous expansions The Sims: Vacation and The Sims 2: Bon Voyage.
 Sims are able to travel to fictional locations set in France, China, and Egypt.
 At these locations, Sims are able to go on adventures to earn rewards.
 Sims are able to level up in new skills: photography, martial arts, and nectar making.
 The expansion also added a new life state, the mummy, which can be added to a household through several means.
 A separate standalone version was also developed for mobile devices.

 Gameplay

 The main feature in World Adventures is the ability to travel to three new destinations.
 Sims can only stay at destinations for limited durations based on their combined visa levels.
 Having more visa points unlocks new levels.
 Having a higher visa level, in addition to lifetime rewards and certificates of partnership with specific destinations, will extend the duration Sims can stay in a destination, from three days to a maximum of 18 days for a single Sim, and up to 72 days for a household.
+Visa level 3 Sims can purchase a vacation home in all 3 destinations.